Computable de Finetti measures: Exchangeability in Probabilistic Functional Programming Languages

-Evaluating {\tt (my-beta-coin)} returns a 1 with probability {\tt weight} and a 0 otherwise, where the shared {\tt weight} parameter is itself drawn from a Beta$(a,b)$ distribution on $[0,1]$.
-Note that the sequence of values obtained by evaluating {\tt (my-beta-coin)} is exchangeable but not i.i.d.\ (e.g., an initial sequence of ten 1's leads one to predict that the next draw is more likely to be 1 than 0).
-However, conditioned on the {\tt weight} (a random variable within the opaque procedure {\tt my-beta-coin}) the sequence is i.i.d.
-A second random coin constructed by \begin{quote} {\tt(define your-beta-coin (sample-beta-coin))} \end{quote} will have a different weight (a.s.)\ and will generate a sequence that is independent of that generated by {\tt my-beta-coin}.
+Evaluating {\tt (my-beta-coin)} returns 1 with probability {\tt weight} and 0 otherwise, where the shared {\tt weight} parameter is itself drawn from a Beta$(a,b)$ distribution on $[0,1]$.
 The sequence induced by repeated applications of {\tt my-beta-coin} is exchangeable because applications of {\sl\ttfamily flip} return independent samples.
+Note that the sequence is \emph{not} i.i.d.; for example, an initial sequence of ten 1's would lead one to predict that the next application is more likely to return 1 than 0.
+However, conditioned on {\tt weight} (a variable hidden within the opaque procedure {\tt my-beta-coin}) the sequence is i.i.d.
+If we sample another procedure, {\tt my-other-beta-coin}, via \begin{quote} {\tt(define my-other-beta-coin (sample-beta-coin))} \end{quote} then its corresponding {\tt weight} variable will be independent, and so repeated applications will generate a sequence that is independent of that generated by {\tt my-beta-coin}.

-The code in \emph{(ii)} implements the P\'{o}lya urn scheme with $a$ red balls and $b$ black balls (see \citep[][Chap.~11.4]{MR1093667}), and so the sequence of return values from {\tt my-p\'olya-coin} is exchangeable.
-(One can see that the sequence is exchangeable by noting that its joint distribution depends only on the number of red and black balls and not on their order.)

-Because the sequence induced by repeated applications of {\tt my-p\'olya-coin} is exchangeable, de~Finetti's theorem implies that its distribution is equivalent to that induced by i.i.d.\ draws from \emph{some} random measure (in particular, the directing random measure).
-In the case of the P\'{o}lya urn scheme, the directing random measure is a random Bernoulli whose weight parameter has a Beta$(a,b)$ distribution.
-Therefore {\tt (sample-beta-coin)} denotes the de~Finetti measure of the sequence of repeated applications of {\tt my-beta-coin} (and also of {\tt your-beta-coin}, incidentally).
-The distributions of the sequences induced by repeated applications of {\tt my-beta-coin} and {\tt my-p\'olya-coin} are identical.
+The code in \emph{(ii)} implements the P\'{o}lya urn scheme with $a$ red balls and $b$ black balls (see \citep[][Chap.~11.4]{MR1093667}), and so the sequence of return values from repeated applications of {\tt my-p\'olya-coin} is exchangeable.
+Therefore, de~Finetti's theorem implies that the distribution of the sequence is equivalent to that induced by i.i.d.\ draws from the directing random measure.
+In the case of the P\'{o}lya urn scheme, we know that the directing random measure is a random Bernoulli measure whose parameter has a Beta$(a,b)$ distribution.
+In fact, the (random) distribution of each sample produced by {\tt my-beta-coin} is such a random Bernoulli measure.
+Informally, we can therefore think of {\tt sample-beta-coin} as the de~Finetti measure of the Beta-Bernoulli process.